 Pick up the phone and call your local paper today.
 In my experience, a phone call is a lot harder to ignore than an email.

 He posted some of his photos in a street photography forum and that got him a lot of attention.
-He knew to pursue it, and went onto greater things.

-There’s a forum on this website if you would like to share some of your photos.
+Check out our Facebook page if you would like to share some of your photos.